giacomolanciano/TakeATrip/README.md

 We also made two surveys: one to [test our assumptions](https://docs.google.com/forms/d/1Zv56_v1ZuZZqiHn8yTgUw28Aner85m9wxontsFKDkhw/viewform), one to get some [feedbacks on the UI](https://docs.google.com/forms/d/1ofDH0Io4UXvVyn-AbiNeVzTNlRk-w-k3x8bMZiSMni4/viewform).
 Since the results may contain private informations about our users, we do not publish them here.
 If interested, [contact us](mailto:apptakeatrip@gmail.com).

 # Milestone 3 - Final
-* Journey advice system based on a social network
+* Complete tasks of Milestone II
+  * Add Stop
+  * Search
+* Implement Path Drawing and POI suggestion
+* Implement Social integration
-* UI for experiences sharing
+  * Shared experiences board
   * Facebook API integration
+* UI design improvement
+  * Better application of material design patterns

 # Possible extension after the semester
 * Crossing paths analysis